SamKouteili/faust-ondemand-exploration/README.md

 | 5      	| 1     	| 5                	| 12                	| 12        	|
 | 6      	| 0     	|                  	|                   	| 12        	|

 In the table above, the clock is a binary stream that triggers on demand computation.
 The integrator thus only computes for the samples that have been triggered, before the result is then upsampled in a constant way.

+It is relevant to note that, supposing a sort of 'pit' in the clock stream (where we have a stream of ones, followed by some zeros, and then more ones), the ondemand operator does not recurse back through operations, nor does it linearly interpolate.
+It simply assigns constant values to all untriggered samples.

 ### Formalization of the ondemand primitive